htrefil/rkvm/README.md

 ## Limitations
 - Only keyboard and relative mouse events work (that is, can be forwarded to clients)
-- Absolute mouse events (touchpad) doesn't work at all while running in server mode
 - No Windows or macOS support
 - No way to disable event forwarding on per user basis